Skip to main content

 Key Ideas about this Work of Art

-• Cloud Chamber for the Trees and Sky functions as a camera obscura, or pinhole camera.
-As light passes through the hole in the roof, it creates an upside-down reflection of the sky and clouds on the ground beneath the viewer.
-It is a peaceful, dreamlike space where viewers can observe the natural world around them.
+• This sculpture functions like a camera obscura, or pinhole camera.
+As light passes through the hole in the roof, it creates an upside-down reflection of the trees and the sky on the ground.
+Viewers can observe the natural world around them (and beneath their feet) while they are inside the structure.

-• Artist Chris Drury has created 16 “cloud chambers,” only two of which are located in the United States.
-Each cloud chamber is made from natural materials and plants that are native to the area in which it is built.
+• Drury has created 16 cloud chambers worldwide.
+Only two are located in the United States.
+Each cloud chamber is made from natural materials that are native to the area in which it is built.

-• In 2021 the sculpture’s roof was repaired after years of wear and tear from the environment.
+• In 2021 the roof of this sculpture was showing signs of decay.
 With the artist’s approval, the roof was restored using logs from rot-resistant trees that are native to this area.

 Learn More

 Cloud Chamber for the Trees and Sky is one of the first site-specific, outdoor installations commissioned for the Museum Park.
-A site-specific installation is a work of art designed for a particular location and interconnected with the location.
-This art installation was designed and built by British artist Chris Drury in 2003, in a wooded area of the NCMA Park.
+A site-specific work is designed for a particular location.
+It is also interconnected with the location.
+This art installation was designed and built by British artist Chris Drury in 2003.
+The structure is located in a wooded area of the NCMA Park.
 It is made from stone, cement, earth, and trees and plants that are native to the southeastern United States.
+Drury is best known for creating nature-based sculptures and art installations that highlight the connections between humans and the environment.

-Thiscloud chamber” operates like a giant camera obscura, or pinhole camera.
-A small opening in its roof projects an upside-down image of the sky and trees above the chamber onto the floor and the walls inside it.
-Instead of looking up at the sky, the viewer looks down and sees the sky on the ground inside the structure.
+This interactive sculpture operates like a giant camera obscura, or pinhole camera.
+A small opening in its roof projects an upside-down image of everything above the chamber onto the floor and the walls inside it.
+Instead of looking up, the viewer looks down and sees the trees and sky on the ground inside the structure.

 Chris Drury

 Drury has designed and built 16 cloud chambers in different locations around the world.
-His only other cloud chamber in the United States is located at Vanderbilt University in Brentwood, Tennessee.
-All of Drury’s cloud chambers are interactive structures made from natural materials that are native to their surrounding environment.
-They are designed to be peaceful spaces that bring the outside in.
+His only other cloud chamber in the United States is at Vanderbilt University in Brentwood, Tennessee.
+All of Drury’s cloud chambers are made from natural materials that are native to their surrounding environment.
+These interactive structures are designed to be peaceful spaces that bring the outside in.

 After 17 years of use and exposure to the weather, the pine roof of Cloud Chamber for the Trees and Sky was showing signs of decay.
-In 2021 the NCMA Conservation Department consulted with the artist before rebuilding the roof with logs from the black locust tree, a naturally rot-resistant tree that is native to this region.
+NCMA conservation specialists consulted with Drury before restoring the roof in 2021.
+They reconstructed it using logs from the black locust tree.
+The black locust is a naturally rot-resistant tree that is native to this region.

 tags: environment, experiential, photography, reflection, change, movement, light, sensory